KannaramMeghana24/AI-Powered-Resume-Screening-And-Ranking-System/README.md

 - Docx (for processing Word documents)

 ## Conclusion
-This project provides an automated approach to resume screening using NLP and ML techniques.
-By ranking resumes based on relevance, it reduces the time recruiters spend manually reviewing applications while improving the quality of candidate selection.
-Future improvements may include deep learning-based NLP models and integration with applicant tracking systems.
+This AI-powered resume screening and ranking system provides an efficient way to analyze and rank resumes based on job relevance.
+By leveraging NLP techniques, the tool automates the initial screening process, reducing the time and effort required for recruiters.
+Future enhancements will further improve accuracy and usability, making it an indispensable tool for HR professionals and hiring managers.